What does (and doesn’t) go in the blue bin

 -

-It's a container.
-Make sure it's empty before putting it separately in your blue bin.
-Don't nest it with other containers or packaging.
+It's packaging.
+Crush it or fold it if needed and place it separately in the blue bin.
+Don't nest it inside other containers or packaging.

 -